FAQs

 Can nose-flaps be recycled and used again?

 Use them as many times as you like!
 QuietWean nose-flaps can be used again and again.
-We recommend washing and disinfecting nose-flaps after each use.
+We recommend washing and disinfecting nose-flaps after each use and storage away from sunlight.

 Still need help?
 Send us an email.